 At various times they planned a Commodore 116, 232, 264 and 364.
 The 116 had 16K of memory and a cheap PCjr-like chicklet keyboard.
 The 232 had 32K of memory and a decent keyboard, the 264 had 64K of memory, a modem port, and a decent keyboard, and the 364 had 64K of memory, a modem port, speech, and a better keyboard.
 Collectively, they’re known as the 264 series.
 All had the enhanced Basic 3.5 in ROM with graphics and sound commands, and an external power supply with a square connector like the later 128.

 Several things happened.
 Jack Tramiel, the president of Commodore, left the company before the 264 series could be released.
 And the market changed.
 So in the end, Commodore released three machines.
 At the low end was the 116, which ended up only being sold in Europe for the equivalent of about $50 US.
 The United States and Europe got the Commodore 16, which was basically a 116 in a Commodore 64 case with a slightly altered C-64 keyboard, priced at $99.
 The Commodore Plus 4 was a 64K machine with the 264 keyboard, a user port for a modem, and some built-in software, including a word processor, priced at $299.

 Problems with the Commodore 116, Commodore 16, and Commodore Plus 4

 None of the machines were compatible with the existing Commodore VIC-20 and 64.
-And the TED’s sound was better than average for the time, but no match for the SID chip in the C-64.
+And the TED’s sound was adequate, but no match for the SID chip in the C-64.
 The TED offered graphics with 320×200 pixels and 128 colors (though 8 of the colors were duplicate shades of black) which was rather good for the time, but it didn’t have any sprites.
 So programming arcade-style video games for it was difficult.
 In the end, the 64 had more to offer to home users, and the TED machines weren’t going to unseat the Apple II in business, let alone the IBM PC.